 She has a Bachelor of Arts degree and a Diploma in Teaching in the Lifelong Learning Sector, having begun teaching in 1991.

 Sally grew up on the family farm, which is how she became an experienced waller.
 She began her career doing gapping work and complete rebuilds, believing this is how all wallers should start their career.

 As well as running her walling business, she also runs the family hill farm.
 This is managed under High Level Stewardship, and so she is familiar with environmental schemes and the latest legislation in agriculture.
-Sally is also sponsored by Natural England to host Educational Visits, and is a keen supporter of wild life and conservation; restoring old walls and traditional haymeadows, and is part of Peak Birds Project to protect and encourage habitat for ground nesting birds, as well as the Environmental Quality Mark Award Scheme.
+Sally is also sponsored by Natural England to host Free Educational Visits, and is a keen supporter of wild life and conservation; restoring old walls and traditional hay meadows, and aims to protect and encourage habitat for ground nesting birds.

-Sally’s projects are varied and include sunken gardens, dry stone buildings, sculptural pieces, water features, underground buildings, and numerous briefs to reshape an outdoor space using stone.
+Sally’s projects are varied and include complex gardens, dry stone buildings, sculptural pieces, water features, underground buildings, and numerous briefs to reshape an outdoor space using stone.